AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Character Options

+- Sourcebooks for this adventure are the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw).
+Additional sources may be used at the DM's discretion.
 - Player characters begin this adventure at level 3.
-Character advancement will be milestone-based.
+Character advancement is milestone-based.
 - In addition to standard level 1 starting equipment, each character may include in their inventory:
 	- 1 healing potion
 	- 1 common magic item
 	- 50 gp
-- All the races, classes, and backgrounds from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) are available for this campaign.
+- All the races, classes, and backgrounds from the source material are available for this campaign.
+- Characters with any divine features (cleric, paladin, etc.) must use the pantheon in [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw).
 - Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.
-- Deities must be from the pantheon in [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw).
 - No evil characters.

 ## What the Characters Know